Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Lickilicky.md

 ---
 Ability1: Own Tempo
 Ability2: Oblivious
+Baby: 'No'
+BookImageName: HOME463.png
+BookShinyImageName: HOME463_s.png
 BoxSprite: SRD-BoxSprite-lickilicky.png
+DexCategory: Licking Pokemon
+DexDescription: It uses its tongue as an stretchable arm.
+It will wrap prey with it and then proceed to eat it.
+Its saliva causes numbness.
+Try not to touch its tongue, it might try to eat you by reflex.
 EventAbilities: ''
 GenderType: ''
 HasForm: 'No'
+Height:
+  Deimeters: 17
+  Feet: 5.6
+  Meters: 1.7
 HiddenAbility: Cloud Nine
 HomeSprite: SRD-HomeSprite-lickilicky.png
 Learnset: '[[SRD-Lickilicky-Learnset]]'
 Legendary: 'No'
 Name: Lickilicky
 Number: 463
+PrimaryEggGroup: Monster
+SecondaryEggGroup: ''
 Sprite: lickilicky.png
 Type1: Normal
 Type2: ''
+Weight:
+  Hectograms: 1400
+  Kilograms: 140.0
+  Pounds: 308.6
 ---

 #PokeroleSRD/Pokedex